Lincoln National Corporation (LNC) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Lincoln National Corporation (LNC) by analysts is $33.67, which is $12.27 above the current market price.
-The public float for LNC is 153.12M, and at present, short sellers hold a 4.52% of that float.
-On March 17, 2023, the average trading volume of LNC was 3.41M shares.
+The average price point forecasted by analysts for Lincoln National Corporation (LNC) is $33.07, which is $13.53 above the current market price.
+The public float for LNC is 153.12M, and currently, short sellers hold a 4.52% ratio of that floaft.
+The average trading volume of LNC on March 24, 2023 was 3.50M shares.

 LNC’s Market Performance

-LNC stock saw a decrease of -19.13% in the past week, with a monthly decline of -36.25% and a quarterly a decrease of -31.93%.
-The volatility ratio for the week is 7.62%, and the volatility levels for the last 30 days are 4.63% for Lincoln National Corporation (LNC).
-The simple moving average for the last 20 days is -26.17% for LNC stock, with a simple moving average of -47.07% for the last 200 days.
+The stock of Lincoln National Corporation (LNC) has seen a -7.78% decrease in the past week, with a -36.91% drop in the past month, and a -30.27% fall in the past quarter.
+The volatility ratio for the week is 6.52%, and the volatility levels for the past 30 days are at 5.37% for LNC.
+The simple moving average for the last 20 days is -24.29% for LNC stock, with a simple moving average of -50.13% for the last 200 days.

 Analysts’ Opinion of LNC